nadirali19/nadirali.github.io/aboutme.md

 ---
 layout: page
 title: About me
+published: true
 ---
 :wave: Hello, my name is Nadir Ali.
-I'm currently a research scholar at InPho Research Lab, department of physics, IIT Roorkee.
+I'm currently a research scholar at [InPho Research Lab](https://inpholab.in/), department of physics, [IIT Roorkee](https://www.iitr.ac.in/).

-:high_brightness: I am currenly doing research in the field of reconfigurable silicon photonics.
+:computer: I am working in the field of reconfigurable silicon photonics, especially modelling and nunerical simulation of photonics devices such as switches, filters and modulators.

+:surfer: I am passionate about physics, new ways of learning and books.

 :mailbox: If you want to get in touch with me, I can be found on the [twitter](https://twitter.com/iam_nadirali).